Discover more from Gavin’s Newsletter

 Holy basil is also high in antioxidants and helps your body detox.
 Studies show that holy basil can protect your body against toxic chemicals.

-It may also prevent cancer by reducing the growth of cancerous cells.
+It also prevents cancer by reducing the growth of cancerous cells.

 Tuli protects against infection and treat wounds: